How it works

 Before generating a language, you can add custom words to the Add and remove words.
 Use the format English word : part-of-speech.

-The part-of-speech is whether the word is a noun, verb, adjective, etc., but we use the abbreviated form (n = noun, v = verb, adj = adjective, etc).
+Part-of-speech refers to whether the word is a noun, verb, adjective, etc., but we use the abbreviated form (n = noun, v = verb, adj = adjective, etc).
+If you don’t know the part-of-speech of a word, check any online dictionary.

-Adding words this way lets the generator randomly generate a conlang word the two new entries, using the phonemes you’ve selected.
+Adding words this way makes the generator randomly generate a conlang word using the phonemes you’ve selected.
 To specify what the conlang word will actually be yourself, add = conlang word (in IPA):

-This makes kalisi be the pronunciation of the word, not the spelling!
-Your spelling rules will determine how the word is spelled (for this particular case, the default spelling will also be kalisi since the word doesn’t have any non-Enlgish phonemes).
+This makes kalisi the IPA pronunciation of the word, not the spelling!
+Your spelling rules will determine how the word is spelled (for this particular case, the default spelling will also be kalisi since the word doesn’t have any non-English phonemes).

 If you’ve already generated a language (either by loading a saved language, or by clicking Edit This Language), you can now change the vocabulary in the Add and remove words field.
 Remember to re-generate the language after making changes!